johnae/role_playing/README.md

       end

       ## inside a context, a role can be defined
-      ## using the class method "role"
+      ## using the class method "role", it's basically
+      ## the same as using class SourceAccount < RolePlaying::Role
+      ## but a nicer language and does the inheritance for us and -
+      ## YES these should be constants, not strings or symbols
-      role :source_account do
+      role SourceAccount do
         def withdraw(amount)
           self.amount=self.amount-amount
           amount
         end
       end

-      ## the #role method comes from including
-      ## the RolePlaying::Context module
-      role :destination_account do
+      role DestinationAccount do
         def deposit(amount)
           self.amount=self.amount+amount
         end